tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 ``cor_base, cor_localiters, cor_spatialiters1, cor_spatialiters20``.
 What are they?
-For the North component (the one without the unmodeled maintenance step), we computed the correlation coefficients (between -1 and 1) of the modeled signal (timeseries) from only the transient :class:`~geonat.models.SplineSet` model between station.
+For the North component (the one without the unmodeled maintenance step), we computed the correlation coefficients (between -1 and 1) of the modeled signal (timeseries) from only the transient :class:`~disstans.models.SplineSet` model between station.
 This means that the more similar the fitted transients are in shape (amplitude does not influence the correlation coefficient), i.e. in timing and phases of the transients, the higher the coefficients will be.